+From Ambiguity to Clarity?

-From ambiguity to clarity?
-Both ASC 350 and IAS 38 expressly and identically state that "the term indefinite does not mean (the same as) infinite."
-To account for this, the Financial Accounting Standards Board (FASB) developed two additional concepts.
+IAS 38 expressly states that "The term indefinite does not mean (the same as) infinite..."
+To account for this, the International Accounting Standards Board (IASB) developed two additional concepts.
 One is that indefinite-lived assets shall be tested at least annually for impairment.
-The second is that the RUL of an indefinite-lived asset shall be reviewed annually to determine whether events and circumstances continue to support an indefinite useful life.
-In other words, the standard-setters did in no way contemplate the creation of an asset category that would sit on the balance sheet forever.
+The second is that the RUL of an indefinite lived asset shall be reviewed annually to determine whether events and circumstances continue to support an indefinite useful life.
+In other words, the standard setters did in no way contemplate the creation of an asset category that would sit on the balance sheet forever.

-With this in mind, we tried to understand what happens to accounted trademarks once they are assigned indefiniteness and to find out whether FASB's vision of a later finiteness would come true.
-Therefore, we analyzed how 100 brands (or brand portfolios) that had been valued and accounted in the year 2004 with an indefinite life developed in the accounts during the following 10 years.
-The sample was taken from the MARKABLES database and included the 100 largest trademarks (or trademark portfolios) resulting from business combinations and reported in 2004 by entities listed in the United States.
-We traced the reporting of these trademarks from 2004 until the 2013/2014 reporting season.
+With this in mind we tried to understand what happens to accounted trademarks once they are assigned indefiniteness, and to find out if IASB's vision of a later finiteness would come true.
+Therefore, we analyzed how 50 brands (or brand portfolios) that had been valued and accounted between 2004 and 2007 with an indefinite life developed in the accounts in the years thereafter.
+The sample was taken from the MARKABLES database14 and included the 50 largest trademarks (or trademark portfolios) resulting from business combinations and reported in between 2004 and 2007 by entities listed in Canada.
+We traced the reporting of these trademarks from 2004 until 2014 reporting season.

-A first finding is that 28 brands from the original sample later became part of another transaction, resulting in a new business combination and a new valuation.
+A first finding is that nine brands (18%) from the original sample later became part of another transaction, resulting in a new business combination and a new valuation.
 In these cases, the issue of infiniteness sorted itself out and eventually restarted from zero.